 On TV I saw a black pastor in an African country wringing his congregation for all he could get from them, trying to tantalise them by holding out the prospect of their owning a Ferrari if they would give him money.
 What on earth would a poor African villager want or do with a Ferrari?

 Even now (2017), Benny Hinn still has a lengthy segment on his show in which he uses the same old techniques and promises to fleece faithful and gullible Christians of their money.
 It is so transparently fake and so brazen that it is disgusting, yet it works and the money continues to pour into his yawning coffers as he uses the word of God to squeeze his followers for more and yet more.
 In the DVD “The Blind and the Dead”, we see Benny Hinn talking to an audience and laughingly saying he doesn’t want to wait until heaven where the streets are paved with gold; he says “I want it now!
 By the time I get there, my bills will be paid and the gold on the streets won’t help me.
 I’ve got bills to pay here.
 I need it now!”
-Laughing as he speaks, he unashamedly reveals his covetousness and repudiates the scriptures which say such things as: “For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows” (1 Tim 6:10).
+Laughing as he speaks, he unashamedly reveals his covetousness and repudiates the scriptures which say such things as: “For the love of money is the root of all evils: it is through this craving that some have wandered away from the faith, and pierced their hearts with many pangs” (1 Tim 6:10 RSV-CE).

 The apostle Peter warned of the danger of spiritual blessing for personal gain; when God poured out his Holy Spirit through the laying on of hands by Peter and John, a well-known magician and occultist named Simon saw the results and wanted to purchase the power for himself (Acts 8:19-23).

 These greedy televangelists need to take heed of Peter’s warning to Simon and repent quickly because they’re in great danger.
-Paul also warns, “For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things” (Phil 3:18-19).
-Jesus said, “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-Ye cannot serve God and mammon” (Matt 6:24).
+Paul also warns, “For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.
+Their end is destruction, their god is the belly, and they glory in their shame, with minds set on earthly things” (Phil 3:18-19).
+Jesus said, “No man can serve two masters; for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve God and mammon” (Matt 6:24).

 Beware of False Prophets and False Teachers

 These televangelists are also false prophets and scripture abounds with warnings about them.
-Jesus said, “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
-Ye shall know them by their fruits” (Matt 7:15-20).
-And Paul warned “For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
-And no marvel; for Satan himself is transformed into an angel of light.
-Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works” (2 Cor 11:13-15).
+Jesus said, “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
+You will know them by their fruits” (Matt 7:15-20).
+And Paul warned “For such men are false apostles, deceitful workmen, disguising themselves as the apostles of Christ.
+And no wonder, for even Satan disguises himself as an angel of light.
+So it is not strange if his servants also disguise themselves as servants of righteousness.
+Their end will correspond to their deeds” (2 Cor 11:13-15).